Partners in Policymaking

 The goal of Kentucky Partners in Policymaking (KPIP) is to accomplish productive partnerships between the people needing and utilizing services and those who form public policy.
 KPIP was founded on the belief that the most significant and lasting public policy decisions came from the efforts of those most affected by them, working together with public officials and policy experts.
 KPIP educates participants about present issues and best practices and teaches them about local, state and federal levels legislative processes of policymaking.
 The program sessions cover and are dedicated to specific topics presented by nationally known experts in their fields.
 Topics include History of Disabilities & Services, Inclusive Education, Kentucky’s Legislative Process, Social Engagement, Community Organizing, and Systems Change Advocacy.

-KPIP offers eight sessions over nine months for leadership development for 2020-2021.
+KPIP offers eight sessions over nine months for leadership development for Class 3: 2022-2023.

 KPIP was founded on the belief that the most significant and lasting public policy decisions have been carried through the efforts of those most affected by them, working together with public officials and policy experts.
 KPIP teaches leadership skills and how to develop positive partnerships with elected officials and other individuals who make the policy decisions about services the disability community uses.

 APPLY ONLINE AT THE LINK: https://forms.gle/RZ7feJHaYLGWfHn97